freyste/freyste.github.io/_posts/2020-12-18-Mando_Jetpack.md

 ![_config.yml]({{ site.baseurl }}/images/Mando_Jetpack.gif)

 And I couldn't make just 1, I needed to make a jetpack for each nephew.
 Luckily there are 2 badass jetpacks in this seasons show.
-Din Djarin how wears a pack made of the near indestructible beskar, and Boba Fett with a well work JT-12 pack.
+Din Djarin wears a pack made of the near indestructible beskar, and Boba Fett wears a well worn heirloom JT-12 pack.

 ![_config.yml]({{ site.baseurl }}/images/mando_fett.png)